JanisKarasa/jk-digital-careers-website-v2/README.md

 - Setting up a cloud **MySQL** database on PlanetScale.com
 - Basics of MySQL Workbench: <br>
     Connecting MySQL Workbench to database on PlanetScale.com <br>
-    Creating table and add data using MySQL Workbench <br>
+    Creating tables and inserting data using both SQL queries and direct inserts <br>
 - Connecting Web App to database hosted on cloud using **SQLAlchemy** library in Python
 - Retrieving data from a database and converting it to a list of dictionary objects
+- Incorporating database queries into your code with dynamically bound parameters linked to the dynamic parts of URL routes
 - Managing sensitive connection credentials as environment variables with a Secret File (.env) and python-dotenv library for safe deployment
 - Managing SSL Certificates for safe connection to database